 Horses and ponies may return to the originating country on the same health certificate providing it is within 10 days of the vet’s signature. (day 1 being the day it was signed)

-The information detailed above is for guidance only – the responsibility lies with the owner or agent to comply with British and European statutory regulations.
+The horse transportation information detailed above is for guidance only – the responsibility lies with the owner or agent to comply with British and European statutory regulations.

-Further information can be obtained by contacting the Department for Environment Food & Rural Affairs (DEFRA).
+Further information about our bloodstock transport and horse shipping services can be obtained by contacting the Department for Environment Food & Rural Affairs (DEFRA).
+Please ensure all the relevant documents and paperwork are in order before using our horse transport services.

 For arrival cut off times, please check with the relevant port before departure.